-Impact is "the effect an incident will have on service levels."
+Impact- The effect an incident will have on service levels.

-Urgency is "used to determine how soon an incident should be resolved."
+Urgency- Determines how soon an incident should be resolved.

 Adding to the previous example, if the business is into shares and stocks, every minute of internet downtime will cost them money.
 Hence, the incident will have a “High” urgency.
 Similarly, since it is only a conference room that is experiencing internet downtime and not a workstation, it may have a “Low” urgency.

-Once the Priority Matrix has been enabled, the admin will be able to edit and choose a Priority from the drop-down for each pair of levels under Impact and Urgency.
+- The admin can edit and choose a Priority from the drop-down for each pair of levels under Impact and Urgency.